About Us: Who We Are

 Both classes provide us with the opportunity to advance our skills in Irish dance.
-The Ring of Kerry Irish Dancers is a social group---good friends who like Irish dancing in an atmosphere of fun and friendship.
+We are a social group---good friends who like Irish dancing in an atmosphere of fun and friendship.

-One need not bring a partner to RKIDs' classes.
+You don't need to bring a partner to the dance classes.

 Attendees dress casually and comfortably.
 No special type of shoe is required, but leather- or felt-soled shoes are usually better choices than other materials since many of the dance steps are glides.